RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Exercises.rst

            .. tab:: Question

                 A drunk pirate makes a random turn and then takes 100 steps forward, makes another random turn, takes another 100 steps, turns another random amount, etc. A social science student records the angle of each turn before the next 100 steps are taken.
 Her experimental data is ``160, -43, 270, -97, -43, 200, -940, 17, -86``.
 (Positive angles are counter-clockwise.)
 Use a turtle to draw the path taken by our drunk friend.
-After the pirate is done walking, print the current heading.

                 .. activecode:: ex_3_7
                    :nocodelens: